c2997108/lastwasm/doc/lastal.rst

     1. Mask them for gapless but not gapped extensions.
     2. Mask them for gapless but not gapped extensions, and then discard alignments that lack any segment with score ≥ e when lowercase is masked.
-(For new-style frameshifts: mask them for gapless and gapped extensions, then recalculate the alignments *but not the score* without masking.)
+(For "full scores": mask them for gapless and gapped extensions, then recalculate the alignments *but not the scores* without masking.)
     3. Mask them for gapless and gapped extensions.

     "Mask" means change their match/mismatch scores to min(unmasked